20 Mar THE DIFFERENCE BETWEEN POOL, SNOOKER, AND BILLIARDS

 It is common for people to refer to billiards, pool, and snooker loosely, but each game brings a different type of competition and enjoyment.

 We have brand new billiards tables available in our showroom and online!
-Our team has designed four new tables under our original collection, Generations.
-Check them out here.
+Our team has designed four new tables under our original collection of Generations pool tables.

 If you would like to see these tables and the rest of our collection in person, visit us in our showroom.
 We are open Monday – Saturday from 9:00 a.m. to 5:00 p.m.
 Our team can provide you with everything you need to know about these games.